liviurotiul/PeGAS/README.md

 ### PeGAS works out of the box on linux systems.
 For Windows and MAC users we recommend using virtualization software like Docker or WSL!

 ### 4. Citation

-`
-Liviu-Iulian Rotaru, Marius Surleac, PeGAS: A Versatile Bioinformatics Pipeline for AMR, Virulence and Pangenome Analysis, Bioinformatics Advances, 2025;, vbaf165, [https://doi.org/10.1093/bioadv/vbaf165](https://doi.org/10.1093/bioadv/vbaf165)
+Liviu-Iulian Rotaru, Marius Surleac, PeGAS: A Versatile Bioinformatics Pipeline for AMR, Virulence and Pangenome Analysis, _Bioinformatics Advances_, 2025;, vbaf165, [https://doi.org/10.1093/bioadv/vbaf165](https://doi.org/10.1093/bioadv/vbaf165)
-`